Rapidiously myocardinate cross-platform intellectual capital model. Appropriately create interactive infrastructures

 6. Sandakphu

-Why Visit: The highest point in West Bengal (11,930 ft), with epic Himalayan vistas.
+Why Visit: The highest point in West Bengal (11,930 ft) with extraordinary Himalayan views.

 Top Attractions: